sandialabs/sudoku-online/specifications/board.md

 - *backtrackingBoard*: optional boolean indicating whether this board is only available to allow the user to backtrack and handle incorrect assignments or exclusions
 - *puzzleName*: optional string name of the puzzle
 - *rules*: a dictionary relating the rules under which a board shall be interpreted
+- *cost*: a float showing the cost that should be attributed to this board (assumed for now to be a portion that applies across a board)

 ### Current Assignments